wework/ray/docs/foundations/typography.md

 Ray includes typography styles for `<h1>` through `<h6>` classes, with `.ray-text--h*`.

-The classes are _not_ tied to the semantic html tags, so for example you could use a `.ray-text--h3` on an `<h1>`, however this is an indicator that the information heriarchy of your page may need some reconsideration.
+The classes are _not_ tied to the semantic html tags, so for example you could use a `.ray-text--h3` on an `<h1>`, however this is an indicator that the information hierarchy of your page may need some reconsideration.

 Headings include some margin on them.
 If you wish to use a heading without including the margin you can assign the class to a `span`, like below: